choib1ack/Rail_Fall_Prevention_System/README.md

 Currently, most platforms are equipped with screen doors, but some platforms where KTX or Mugunghwa trains stop *have difficulty keeping the stationary position* due to the varying size, height, and location of each train door.
 Due to the budget problem for installing screen doors, *the installation rate of screen doors* in some areas is *quite low*.
 - **GIDS**
-GIDS can be cost-saving and applicable to a variety of platforms using infrared sensors to recognize access, but its accuracy is low due to sensor limitations.
+GIDS can be cost-saving and applicable to a variety of platforms using infrared sensors to recognize access, but *its accuracy is low due to sensor limitations*.

+**To compensate for the shortcomings of existing screen doors and GIDS, *we came up with a 'image recognition-based' rail fall prevention system that can be used to determine the rail fall*

 Brief Description